IIITians-Network/IIIT-Kota/README.md

-This is the second theme which we are developing.
+This is the repo of IIIT KOTA page.